https://a.storyblok.com/f/270183/1368x665/261b6977ca/multifactor-security-authentication.png

-Improve Your Multifactor Auth With Verify and SIM Swap APIs
+Improve Your Multifactor Auth With the Verify API and SIM Swap Insight

 Introduction

-SIM Swap attacks impose many risks, including identity theft and identity takeover, to name a few.
-This tutorial will showcase how to improve security when resetting passwords by checking whether your SIM card was swapped from your mobile phone and sending an SMS to recover the account.
-The flow uses the Verify API to verify a token and the SIM Swap API to detect if a SIM card was swapped in the last few days.
-If so, the verification code won’t be sent.
+SIM Swap attacks pose many risks, including identity theft and identity takeover.
+This tutorial will show how to improve security when resetting passwords by checking whether your SIM card was swapped on your mobile phone and sending an SMS to recover your account.
+The flow uses the Verify API to verify a token and the Identity Insights API to detect if a SIM card was swapped in the last few days.
+If so, the verification code won't be sent.

-Note: The Network APIs are available in the following countries and Communication Service Providers (CSPs)
+Note: The Network Powered Solutions are available in the following countries and Communication Service Providers (CSPs)

 Source Code